Indiana Auto Insurance [Quotes + Definitive Coverage Guide]

-Most people in today’s society are familiar with ride-sharing services such as Uber or Lyft.
+Most people in today’s society are familiar with ride-sharing services such as Uber and Lyft.
 If you were to work for such a company, you will need to have ride-sharing insurance as well as a vehicle inspection.
 Before you start working for any of these types of companies, make sure to ask your provider if they provide ride-sharing insurance.
-If not you might have to find a different insurer who offer this type of insurance.
+If not you might have to find a different insurer who offers this type of insurance.

 Here is a list of insurers we’ve found for you in Indiana who offer ride-sharing insurance:

 When you hear the term ‘automation on the road’, you likely are thinking of something like self-driving cars.
 This isn’t the case just yet, but more think more along the lines of features such as cruise control or vehicle detection.
 Not as fun to think about, but some states have rules and regulations on these types of technologies.
 Indiana is one of 19 states who have regulated platooning technology.
 What in the world in that?
 It’s something that will allow groups of individual trucks/buses to travel together when there are set distances between them at electronically coordinated speeds.

 Aside from this, Indiana currently does have any other laws managing the use of automated vehicles.

 Now we’re going to move onto laws regarding safety on the road in Indiana.
 That includes some of the big-ticket items such as DUI’s, marijuana, and distracted driving.

 In 2017, there were 220 total alcohol-impaired driving fatalities in the state of Indiana alone.
 A staggering number, but a reason as to why these types of laws are in effect in the state, to prevent such statistics in the future.
 There a few key things to note for the DUI laws in Indiana, seen in the chart below.

 |Indiana DUI Details||Laws|